-Why it can Make Sense to Hire an Outsource Software Testing Firm Before Starting Development
+Why It can Make Sense to Hire an Outsource Software Testing Firm Before Starting Development

 It was an unfortunate lesson, but at least they got back to a working system that could handle some basic property listing tasks.
 Sadly, this happens often in the software development world.
 Companies with no software design and development experience hire outside developers that can’t deliver on their promises.
 They get oversold and then retreat, licking their wounds, discouraged by shattered technology dreams.

 The moral of the story?
-Hire a solid outsource testing outfit like TESTCo prior to launching a mission-critical software development project.
+Hire a solid outsource testing company like TESTCo prior to launching a mission-critical software development project.
 We can act as consultants and help you vet developers while designing test plans that help guide the project to success.